 Place all arrows on the pattern pieces parallel to the side selvages.
 Use a ruler to check the distance at the top and bottom of the arrow.
 Don’t just measure at one spot.

 Check if seam allowances are included in the pattern.
-If you need to add seam allowance, leave a gap between the pattern pieces.
+If you need to add seam allowance, leave a large gap between the pattern pieces.
 (Read how to add seam allowance)